ishan1603/React-Practice/readme.md

 - **Background Changer** – Dynamically changes the background color.
 - **Currency Converter** – Makes use of API to convert currencies in real time.
 - **React Router** – Integration of Github API and React Router DOM in a webpage.
+- **Theme Switcher** – Integration of Context API and React Router DOM in a webpage to switch themes.
+- **TodoList** – Integration of Context API and React Router DOM in a working todo list with delete edit and complete functionality.